Agentic Harness for Real-World Compilers: Discussion

-\smalltitle{Limitation} \Cref{sec:rq3} implies that \ourplatform is currently limited by LLVM's regression tests---these tests are inadequate to systematically validate agent-generated patches, especially in detecting the three categories of LLM mistakes.
-However, unlike common software, addressing such issues poses challenges for compilers; we discuss this later in Section~\ref{sec:llm-for-compilers}. \ourplatform does not currently consider performance issues related to the middle-end, such as slow compilations, compiler hangs, and missed optimizations, nor does it include frontend and backend bugs---however, including them would require the same methodology (\Cref{sec:benchmark}) and similar tools such as \code{arm-tv}~\cite{armtv}.
+\smalltitle{Limitations and extensions} Our expert review study in \Cref{sec:rq4} implies that \ourplatform is currently limited by LLVM's regression tests, leading to a \%Passed-\%Valid gap.
+These tests are inadequate to systematically validate agent-generated patches, especially in detecting the three categories of LLM mistakes.
+However, unlike common software, addressing such issues poses unique challenges for compilers; we discuss this later in Section~\ref{sec:llm-for-compilers}.

+\ourplatform does not currently consider performance issues related to the middle-end, such as slow compilations, compiler hangs, and missed optimizations, nor does it include frontend and backend bugs.
 In fact, we have already incorporated compiler hangs by the time of submitting this paper.
-We discuss threats that may affect the validity of our results in \Cref{sec:threats-to-validity}.
+Extending \ourplatform to the backend requires additional engineering effort, such as integrating backend tooling including \code{llc} for backend compilation and optimization, target-dependent \code{arm-tv} and \code{riscv-tv} for translation validation, and mid–backend cross-validation with \code{llubi} and \code{llc}.
+The same applies to various LLVM frontends.
+Our agent \code{llvm-autofix-mini}, however, is end-independent and could be adapted by wiring it to the corresponding toolsets.
+We are now working on these extensions.